University Senate Quick Reference Guide

 4. Agendas in March and April tend to be crowded—please plan accordingly

-5. If you want any legislation passed via usual procedures by the end of the year, it would need to be routed to Steering by 1 March 2024—please plan accordingly
+5. If you want any legislation passed via usual procedures by the end of the academic year, it needs to be routed to Steering by 7 March 2025—please plan accordingly

 How does this look from the ground?
-Let’s say your constituent group has an idea for a proposal about cancelling class on 29 March 2024 so that the campus community can find out what happens in Spider-Man: Beyond the Spider-Verse.
-The last meeting of the Senate before 20 March 2024 is on 18 March 2024, but that’s cutting things awfully close, so we ought to shoot for the 22 January 2024 meeting.
-The appropriate Standing Committee (probably the EPC here) would need to be willing to present the item for discussion at the meeting prior to this—on 20 November 2023.
+Let’s say your constituent group has an idea for a proposal about cancelling class on 1 March 2025 because Spider-Man: Beyond the Spider-Verse has finally been given a release date.
+The last meeting of the Senate before 1 March 2025 is on 17 February 2025.
+The appropriate Standing Committee (probably the EPC here) would need to be willing to present the item for discussion at the meeting prior to this—on 27 January 2025.
 But wait!
-This means the Document would need to be ready to go to the Steering Committee for agenda assignment on 3 November 2023.
-And so it would need to go to the Standing Committee several weeks (preferably a month) before then, to allow the committee time to debate, revise, and vote on the measure.
-You’d better get started working in the early fall.
+This means the Document would need to be ready to go to the Steering Committee for agenda assignment on 10 January 2025.
+And so it would need to go to the Standing Committee several weeks (preferably at least a month) before then, to allow the committee time to debate, revise, and vote on the measure.
+Since we have the break to factor in as well, you’d better get started working in October or November.

 Date of Senate Action